yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 ## Using a Polling Container

 Sometimes applications data usage is based on the age of the data.
 After end of a business day any data for that day is not needed by the application and can be evicted.
-Applications like these use a [polling container|XAP8:Polling Container] to perform eviction logic.
+Applications like these use a depanlinkpolling containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Polling+Containerbelakanglink to perform eviction logic.

 Eviction logic will be defined as listener logic.
-Eviction candidates will be selected using a [Trigger Receive Handler|XAP8:Polling Container#PollingContainer-TriggerReceiveOperation] feature which will modify the query dynamically for each invocation.
+Eviction candidates will be selected using a depanlinkTrigger Receive Handlertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Polling+Container#PollingContainer-TriggerReceiveOperationbelakanglink feature which will modify the query dynamically for each invocation.

 Another variation of this approach is listener logic will wait for a command object (something like a close of business day event).
 When this command object is written into space eviction logic starts and cleans up data.